grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 **Jane:** Ok, I am in.
 What do I do?

-**Johnny:** Let us go through stories one by one and see if we can find some key examples of how the features work.
+**Johnny:** Let's go through stories one by one and see if we can find some key examples of how the features work.
 The first story is...

 ### **In order to** know that the calculator is turned on, **As a** tax payer **I want** to see “0" on the screen as soon as I turn it on.